 11 – GAFA giants emerge as content hubs

 GAFA giants (Google, Apple, Facebook, and Amazon) have acquired new distribution platforms and changed their search engine algorithms with the aim of becoming the hub of content marketing.
 Meanwhile, intrusive ad blocking applications (AdBlock) have encouraged the emergence of native advertisements (NativeAds) and the rise of sponsored content, which will in turn, fundamentally change the marketing and relations with influencers.
 Google is currently testing a beta version of sponsored content platform for brands.
 (Read also Altimeter Unveils the State of Social Business Report)

 12 – Booming of Employee Advocacy Programs

-In 2015, companies and organizations understood the impact that their own personal influence could have in their marketing campaign and has adopted internal programs to encourage greater involvement of employees.
-Since 2013, company advocacy programs have increased by 191%, according to a recent study by Altimeter Group.
+Companies and organizations now understand the impact that their own personal influence could have in their marketing campaign and has adopted internal programs to encourage greater involvement of employees.
+Company advocacy programs have increased by 191%, according to a recent study by Altimeter Group.
 Now, employees prove to be the best ambassadors of a brand or a company.
 (Read also The Fast Growing Influence of Social Media Ambassadors)

 In the coming months, these trends will continue to assert themselves and take even greater importance in the deployment of marketing strategies in social media.
-In 2014 and 2015, influence and content marketing strategies have achieved a new level of maturity that will be reflected in the coming years.
-In 2016, with all new emerging trends we can, therefore, expect a year of diversification.
+Recently influence and content marketing strategies have achieved a new level of maturity that will be reflected in the coming years.
+With all new emerging trends we can, therefore, expect a year of diversification.